-I’d never thought about a bucket list - things to do before I die—until I was holding one in my hand.
+I’d never thought about a bucket list – things to do before I die — until I was holding one in my hand.
 Mine was on glossy A5 paper with “20 things to do at the Cradle of Humankind” written across the top of it.

 A group of journalists travelled less than two hours out of Johannesburg to Maropeng one Thursday in March for a two-day outing courtesy of Kagiso TV and Communications.
+By the end of our trip we had scratched four things off our list.

 My first experience was number 20: be a vegan for a day.
 On the drive to Leafy Greens Café I was worried that I had not eaten, and the first thing to touch my lips would be mysterious ‘green juice”.
 My colleagues and I concluded it would probably be made of grass.

-We were welcomed to the barely one-year-old organic, vegan café by Antonia De Luca - the owner and founder—who had decked out a buffet table that looked mouth-watering even to the meat-eaters.
+We were welcomed to the barely one-year-old organic, vegan café by Antonia De Luca – the owner and founder — who had decked out a buffet table that looked mouth-watering even to the meat-eaters.
 She ran through an elaborate analysis of the types of food before us and their nutritive value.
 Lo and behold, the green juice was staring us right in the face, and yes, it had some grass in it, and carrot tops, and a number of other green goodies, including spinach.
 My relief, when I heard the mixture included ginger and apple was indescribable.
 However, as one journalist pointed out, it still smelled like freshly mowed lawn.

 I was the fisrt to take a sip of this vegan delight and was good enough for me to consume the entire glass.
 We were then treated to muesli, banana smoothies, vegan muffins and bread.
 If it wasn’t for me growing up with people who loved meat and knew how to make a mean braai, I would’ve been sold.
 But that doesn’t detract from the fact that De Luca has made organic, vegan and healthy eating absolutely gorgeous.
-OK, so I wasn’t really a vegan for a day - only for breakfast—but the meal sustained me longer than a normal day’s breakfast—activities and all.
+OK, so I wasn’t really a vegan for a day – only for breakfast — but the meal sustained me longer than a normal day’s breakfast — activities and all.

-Next on my bucket list was number 19—a two-in-one treat of horse riding and quad biking at Hollybrooke Farm.
+Next on my bucket list was number 19 — a two-in-one treat of horse riding and quad biking at Hollybrooke Farm.

 I’ve always declared horses to be my favourite animals.
 I even recall asking my mom to get me one at the age of 21, but that never happened.

-Here I was—never having touched a horse in my life and as nervous as a long-tailed cat in a room full of rocking chairs—getting ready for my ride.
+Here I was — never having touched a horse in my life and as nervous as a long-tailed cat in a room full of rocking chairs — getting ready for my ride.

 The guide saddled up the horses and told us we’d cross a dam during our ride, but that the horses were experienced and well behaved.
 Then she walked my horse over and said: ‘This horse [I was far too scared too even remember its name] is very grumpy today, so keep him at the back and let the other horses lead.”